withshubh/cfguide/sample-apps/django-pg/README.md

 The payment session ID is used to open the Cashfree checkout page.
 This is done in the cart_page.html template using the Cashfree JavaScript SDK.

-## Contributing

-Contributions are welcome!
-Please read the CONTRIBUTING.md file for details on how to get started.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 #### Note

 This project is built to demonstrate the integration of Cashfree Payments' payment gateway in a Django application.
 It is not recommended for production use.